-Strategy Description First Identified First Implemented Current Status Anticipated Changes, Modifications, or Additions to Authorizations Age ncy-wide Strategi es 2.A.01 FSS: Partner with City: Partner with the City of Seattle to share responsibilities and resources for a new integrated FSS program.
+Strategy Description First identified First implemented Current status Anticipated changes, modifications, or additions to authorizations ency-wide str ategies 2.A.01 FSS: Partner with City: Partner with the City of Seattle to share responsibilities and resources for a new integrated FSS program.
 1999 MTW Plan Has not been implemented Inactive None 2.A.02 SJI preference + time limits: Preference for Seattle Jobs Initiative participants coupled with time limits.
 1999 MTW Plan Has not been implemented Inactive None 2.A.03 FSS escrow accounts: Use local policies for determining escrow calculation, deposits, and withdrawals.
 2007 MTW Plan 2018 Active None 2.A.04 FSS participation contract: Locally designed contract terms including length, extensions, interim goals, and graduation requirements.
 2007 MTW Plan 2018 Active None 2.
 A. 05 FSS Program Coordinating Committee: Restructure Program Coordinating Committee (PCC) to better align with program goals and local resources.
-2007 MTW Plan Has not been implemented MTW authority not needed None

-Strategy Description First Identified First Implemented Current Status Anticipated Changes, Modifications, or Additions to Authorizations 2.A.06 FSS program incentives: Provide incentives to participants including those who do not receive escrow deposits, including program offerings for non-heads of household and other members not enrolled in HUD's FSS program.
-2007 MTW Plan 2018 Active None 2.A.07 FSS selection preferences: Up to 100% of FSS enrollments may be selected by local preferences.
+2007 MTW Plan Has not been implemented MTW authority not needed None 2.A.06 FSS program incentives: Provide incentives to participants including those who do not receive escrow deposits, including program offerings for non-heads of household and other members not enrolled in HUD's FSS program.
+2007 MTW Plan 2018 Active None 2.A.07 FSS selection preferences: Up to 100 percent of FSS enrollments may be selected by local preferences.
 2007 MTW Plan 2018 Active None